sragavan99/AIDAN/README.md

  While the bot supports a wide range of conversation, it still cannot generalize to all user input.
 Thus, please type in "help" to get a list of some acceptable ways to make a request to the bot.
 Otherwise, it's pretty intuitive– just start a conversation, and see your data come to life!

  Note a couple of important user actions (that we will fix in a future version):
- - The user must enable the microphone and "load unsafe scripts" (top right, shield icon in chrome)
+ - The user must enable the microphone and "load unsafe scripts" (top right, shield icon in Chrome)
  - To use the voice feature, click slightly to the left of the voice button
  - <b> Currently, only one user can use the application at a time </b>